ebrewe/cpgd-2016/notes.md

 added a swing function

 added a 'using weapon' variable that locks the player rotation.
 No swinging in a million directions, kids!
+I'll have to put variables in for the swing limits.